The early game was characterized by a plethora of opportunities for the Huskies that they couldn’t cash in on.

 PJ Poulin pitched the final two innings, earning his 15th save of the year, breaking John Russell’s single-season program record.

-UConn (32-18-1, 14-10) will await the final day of American Athletic Conference play on Saturday to find out their tournament seeding.
-Their next game will come against a to-be-determined opponent on Wednesday in the American Athletic Conference Tournament in Clearwater, Florida.
+UConn (32-18-1, 14-10) will await the final day of American Athletic Conference play on Saturday to find out its tournament seeding.
+The Huskies’ next game will come against a to-be-determined opponent on Wednesday in the American Athletic Conference Tournament in Clearwater, Florida.